-Retailers have indicated that we are easy to work with; clear in our communications and that we create a
+Retailers have indicated that we are easy to work with; clear in our communications and that we create a climate of trust.

 Ter Beke is a professional business partner that is open to suggestions and dialogue.
 Thanks to this attitude, we have a great business relationship.